mikecancode/original-hexagonal-rooms/readme.txt

 This project came out of an exercise in Learn Ruby The Hard Way.
 I am learning Ruby via building this project, among other things.

 To run it, collect all ten .rb files from the main directory into one directory, and type "ruby ex43engine.rb."
-At the moment it is incomplete so it will crash if you try to visit certain parts of the blue and purple rooms, and does not have an ending.
-The red, orange, yellow, and green rooms do have puzzles to play, however, and navigation throughout all rooms is doable.

-In addition, the five puzzles that exist so far are also collected in the "ex43puzzles folder."
+In addition, the six individual puzzles are also collected in the "ex43puzzles folder."
 Each of those puzzles run on their own and only need the one file to make a complete game.

 hangman.rb was extensively refactored thanks to Anshul's suggestions.
 If you want to cheat, uncomment lines 70 and 71.